clausehound/clausehound-blog/content/blog/blog-bite-what-are-the-canadian-tax-advantages-in-intellectual-property-asset-management/index.md

 [This article posted on our partner site Mondaq.com](http://www.mondaq.com/canada/x/53752/Canadian+Tax+Strategies+For+Managing+Intellectual+Property+Assets) explores ways in which a comprehensive intellectual property management program creates new opportunities for cost savings, tax efficiencies, and competitive advantage.

-Primarily intended for the company's financial officers, this article covers topics including the acquisition of new technology, emergence in new markets and implementation of intellectual property based tax-planning.
+Primarily intended for the company's financial officers, this article covers topics including the acquisition of new technology, emergence in new markets and implementation of intellectual property-based tax planning.

 For a contract drafter, this article considers the tax-aspects of royalty payments.